 • The amount of runoff from the project area and its upstream watershed area.

 • The location of Waters of The Commonwealth, which may receive runoff within or from the project site and their classification pursuant to Chapter 93.
+(Existing/Designated use classifications are also visualized on eMapPA.)

 • A written depiction of the location and type of perimeter and on site Best Management Practices (BMPs) used before, during, and after the earth disturbance activity.